 Other than my very first try I have always had at least 50% success rate at grafting and getting them built into cells.
 Before too many times I started averaging about 80%.
 Usually there are at least a few of those that are smaller and really shouldn’t be used – so call it 60% success rate at grafting.
 You might do better.

 My first few years once I placed cells in mating nucs only about %50 of them ended up becoming laying queens – I know that most of them emerged because of the condition of the empty cells, but from the beginning of the season all the way through August it was consistently about 50%.
 I was never very happy with that.
-Since then I have been able to improve that to more like 80% by moving my mating nucs to an out yard where they aren’t raided by nearby strong hives, using robber screens on all mating nucs (queens get mated and return just fine even with robber screens in place) and by arranging the nucs in start shaped groups of up to 4 nucs with the entrances all facing out from the middle.
+Since then I have been able to improve that to more like 80% by moving my mating nucs to an out yard where they aren’t raided by nearby strong hives, using robber screens (which I now think makes a bigger improvement than anything else) on all mating nucs (queens get mated and return just fine even with robber screens in place) and by arranging the nucs in star-shaped groups of up to 4 nucs with the entrances all facing out from the middle.
 Even if you don’t have access to an out yard I suspect your numbers will be improved by the other tactics mentioned.

 - A honey bee egg hatches about 3 days after being laid.